Consuming Ensure past its expiration date is generally not recommended due to potential nutrient degradation and safety risks.

 If budget constraints exist:

-• Consider powdered forms which often cost less per serving,
+- Consider powdered forms which may be more economical per serving,

-rather than relying on outdated stock risking your well-being.
+rather than relying on outdated stock and risking your well-being.

 A Quick Comparison: Ready-to-Drink vs Powdered Forms Near Expiry